 Welcome to Quito!
 This is the largest and best preserved city in the Americas and in 1978 it was declared a UNESCO World Heritage Site.
 Indeed, this city is utterly fascinating.
 It is considered the cultural capital of South America as well as the second most important city of the old Inca Empire.
 If you arrive in the morning, you will have some time to explore the stunning old town and the surrounding area.
 If you want to organize a day trip, don’t hesitate to ask us and we will help you!
 In the evening, you will head to your hotel and meet your guide for a welcome briefing.

 Begin your first full day by catching a flight to Coca town, where your adventure will really begin.
 Take a scenic drive to the Tiputini River at the entrance of the Yasuni National Park and enjoy a picnic on the banks.
-Your first kayak expedition will be paddling down this fantastic river surrounded by nature and wildlife.
-On the way keep an eye out for river turtles, monkeys, caimans, and so many bird species including caciques, king fishers, macaws, toucans, parrots and more.
+Your first kayak expedition will be paddling down the river, surrounded by nature and wildlife.
+On the way keep an eye out for river turtles, monkeys, caimans, and bird species including caciques, king fishers, macaws, toucans, parrots and more.
 You will spend tonight at your campsite.

 Fuel up on a healthy breakfast, then continue your kayaking adventure deeper into the jungle.
 Every day in the Amazon is a new adventure.
-The more you paddle, the more pristine and wild the jungle becomes with new exciting opportunities to encounter more wildlife.
-You will also take hikes to learn about the native plants and their uses in medicine.
-In the late afternoon, you will arrive at your campsite and your chef will prepare a gourmet meal for you.
+The more you paddle, the more pristine and wild the jungle becomes, exploding with life.
+During the day, you will also take hikes to learn about the native plants and their uses in medicine.
+In the late afternoon, arrive at your campsite and your chef will prepare a gourmet meal for you.

 In the morning, you will take a hike in the pristine forest to learn about the rich flora of the area and how some of the plants are used for medicinal purposes.
 After lunch, you will take a canoe to a local Kichwa community to learn about their life in the jungle, their stories, and traditions.
 You will also learn how they make the traditional drink chicha.
 You will then spend a tranquil afternoon fishing.

-You will start the day early, heading to the clay lick as early as possible.
+Start the day early, heading to the clay lick as early as possible.
 This is one of the best adventures in the jungle.
-You will head to either Lamederos or Saladeros.
+Head to either Lamederos or Saladeros.
 These are parrot clay licks and are the ideal chance to see an incredible concentration of parrots and macaws, as well as predators in the surrounding area.
 The birds come to feed on the clay from the mineral enriched ground, helping them to digest.
-Such places are truly special as they allow you to see such a wide range of wildlife.
-Later you will return to Cocoa and catch a flight back to Quito.
+Such places are truly special as they allow you to see such a wide range of wildlife all gathered around one of nature's most improtant resources.
+Later return to Cocoa and catch a flight back to Quito.

 Say some fond farewells and head off on further adventures or home.